Slepton pair production at next-to-leading power: Slepton pair production at NLO

 While the full expressions for the NLO cross-section are not too instructive on their own, their behavior in the threshold limit of $z\rightarrow 1$ help illustrate the need for resummation.
 Taking this limit in the next-to-leading order partonic coefficient functions $w_{ij}^{\text{NLO}}$, \eqref{eq:qq_NLO} and \eqref{eq:qg_NLO}, retaining only the dominant terms, and leaving out the terms proportional to $\delta\left(1-z\right)$, we find the threshold behavior,\footnote{Here, and in the following, $\alpha_s\equiv\alpha_s\left(\mu_R\right)$ unless otherwise stated.}

 where we have suppressed all arguments of $w_{ij}$ except for $z$, and we will continue to do so below.

 Alternatively, we can take the Mellin transform of the partonic coefficient function.
-Denoting the Mellin transform of a function $f(z)$ by the same symbol capitalized $F(N)$, the transform and its inverse is defined as
+Denoting the Mellin transform of a function $f(z)$ by the same symbol capitalized $F(N)$, the transform and its inverse is defined as (see Appendix~\ref{eq:analytical_properties_Mellin} for more detail)

 Using this definition, the partonic coefficient functions can be written in the large-$N$ limit as

 where $\overline{N}\equiv Ne^{\gamma_E}$, with $\gamma_E$ being the Euler-Mascheroni constant.
 The first two terms in \eqref{eq:qq_threshold}, or equivalently in \eqref{eq:qq_threshold_N}, are the leading and next-to-leading logarithmic terms from Eq.~(\ref{eq:threshold_expansion}), respectively, at leading power in $\left(1-z\right)$ (or equivalently in $N$).
 The remaining terms are the leading logarithmic terms at the next-to-leading power.